ChrstphrHll/npc_gen/students/Jasjen Nlossae.md

 year: 2
 guild: Burk
 partyID: 65
+tags:
+- Dragonborn
+- Bard
+- Diplomacy
+- 2nd
+- Burk
 ---
 # Jasjen Nlossae
 ---
 ### Description
 - 2nd year Dragonborn Bard in Burk
-- long spines, Sea Green eyes, and blue skin
+- long spines, Brown eyes, and blue skin
 - Is Solitary and Muddle-headed, and has Caring as their ideal

 ### Organizations